 Please be advised that an embargo is in place with respect to YDJ taking on new journals as of January 2017 due to perparations for software migration for our 46 journals.
 The embargo will be re-evaluated in July 2017.

 - Learning to use Open Journal Systems

 Contact email@example.com for more information about York Digital Journals.

 About Open Journal Systems

 Open Journal Systems (OJS) is a journal management and publishing system that has been developed by the Public Knowledge Project through its federally funded efforts to expand and improve access to research.

 Currently over 7500 titles are using OJS (as of December 2010) in many languages.
 Browse some of these journals here: http://pkp.sfu.ca/ojs-journals

 Why Open Journal Systems?

-Open Journal Systems software is unique because it was developed to assist with every stage of the refereed publishing process, from submissions through to online publication and indexing by way of its online interface.
+Open Journal Systems (OJS) software is unique because it was developed to assist with every stage of the refereed publishing process, from submissions through to online publication and indexing by way of its online interface.
 This can be helpful for those who find that they require a more organized and automated workflow for online journal publication, or for those who are new to the journal publishing process.
 A quick upload option that bypasses this system also exists for publishers that are in favour of their current workflow or would like to mount archival issues.